-Crocodiles in Singapore!
-Monkeys in the kitchen, snakes in the garden, monitor lizards in the pool, boars at your back door and otters at the riverfront cafe!
+Crocodiles in Singapore, monkeys in the kitchen, snakes in the garden, monitor lizards in the pool, boars at your back door and otters at the riverfront cafe in Robertson Quay!
 Whoever said Singapore was boring?
 There is so much wild wildlife in Singapore — and while an encounter with nature has happened in all of the above situations as told by friends in Singapore, we take you through the best (most realistic) spots and parks to find wild animals from dolphins to hornbills and otters in Singapore.

 Where to see Crocodiles in Singapore

-Where: Head over to Sungei Buloh Wetland Reserve or Kranji Reservoir.
+Where to see crocodiles in Singapore: Head over to Sungei Buloh Wetland Reserve or Kranji Reservoir.
 Low tide is the best chance to encounter one of these toothy beasts.
-Look out for them at the water’s edge, inside the water or basking in the sun on along the estuary banks.
+Look out for them at the water’s edge, inside the water or basking in the sun along the estuary banks.

 Easy-to-Spot Rating: Medium